oscar-barlow/gilded-rose/ReadMe.md

 This will trigger the creation of an `ItemUpdater` class which will cycle through the items in your inventory, updating them according to the rules in the brief.

 ## Future Development
 This application is extensively mocked.
-Indeed, half of the lines in the ItemUpdater spec are to do with mocks; this suggests that perhaps this spec could be DRY'd out a bit.
+Indeed, half of the lines in the `ItemUpdater` spec are to do with mocks; this suggests that perhaps this spec could be DRY'd out a bit.

 One of the constraints of the `Item` class is that it cannot be modified, according to the rules of the exercise.
 However, an `ItemFactory` class which took an `Item` as an initialization argument, and an option (e.g. `aged`) could be used to create a class objects (e.g. `AgedItem`) which, according to the rules of the exercise, _can_ be modified.
 If this were to happen, it would likely simplify the `ItemUpdater` class, as useful information about an item (how fresh it is, how quickly it degrades) could be kept in such a class.

+Additionally, there are a few 'magic numbers' in the `ItemUpdater`.
+These should be refactored to constants with descriptive names, e.g. `DEFAULT_QUALITY_DEPRECIATION`.